-The Torah emphasizes that circumcision reminds all that our whole being – every part of our lives – needs to be submitted to God.
+The Torah and the prophets emphasize that circumcision reminds us that our whole being — every part of our lives — needs to be submitted to God.

 “The Lord your God will circumcise your hearts and the hearts of your descendants, so that you may love Him with all your heart and with all your soul, and live.”
 (Deuteronomy 30:6)

 At some point in Judaism, the question arose regarding Gentiles who wanted to join themselves with Israel’s faith.
-In addition to living a Torah observant lifestyle, converts were required to undergo a mikvah (ritual water immersion) and circumcision.
+In addition to living a Torah observant lifestyle, converts were required to undergo a mikvah (ritual water immersion) and brit milah.

 This issue was also discussed at the Jerusalem Council as described in Acts 15.
 Here, the mikvah became the primary requirement for Gentiles to be joined in faith through the Messiah.

-It’s in union with Him that the heart is circumcised with a circumcision achieved by stripping away the old nature’s control over the body.
+It’s in union with Him that the heart is circumcised by stripping away the old nature’s control over the body.
 (Colossians 2:9–11)

 “In Him also you were circumcised with a circumcision not made with hands, but in a [spiritual] circumcision [performed by] Messiah by stripping off the body of the flesh (the whole corrupt, carnal nature with its passions and lusts).”
-(Colossians 2:11)
+(Colossians 2:11, AMP)

-Although the circumcision of the heart is emphasized as of primary value, the New Testament never denounces the Brit Milah.
+Although the circumcision of the heart is emphasized as of primary value, the New Covenant never denounces the brit milah.

-In fact, before Timothy was sent to minister to the Jewish people (his mother was Jewish but his father was Greek), the apostle Paul made sure that he was first circumcised.
+In fact, before Timothy was sent to minister to the Jewish people (his mother was Jewish but his father was Greek), Rabbi Sha’ul (Apostle Paul) made sure that he was first circumcised.
 (Acts 16:1–3)